pauligarcia8/TheWebDeveloperBootcamp/Section_5.md

 ### The name attribute:
 Its a string specifying a name for the input control.
 This name is submitted along with the control's value when the form data is submitted.
 Consider the name a required attribute (even though it's not).
 If an input has no name specified, or name is empty, the input's value is not submitted with the form!
+### Form Validation
+> When you enter data, the browser and/or the web server will check to see that the data is in the correct format and within the constraints set by the application.
+Validation done in the browser is called client-side validation, while validation done on the server is called server-side validation.
+In this chapter we are focusing on client-side validation.
+In HTML we can use required, min-lenght, max-lenght, pattern, etc.